What is toban yaki? History & the ceramic plates used

-If you are looking to explore exotic foods, Toban Yaki is a must-try.
+If you’re looking to explore exotic foods, then toban yaki is a must-try.

-Toban yaki does not refer to an actual dish.
-Rather it is a style of cooking that makes food absolutely delicious.
+Toban yaki doesn’t refer to an actual dish though.
+Rather, it’s a style of cooking that makes food absolutely delicious.

-Read on to find out more about Toban Yaki, what it is, and how its flavorings work to set a meal apart.
+Read on to find out more about toban yaki (or Japanese grilled food), what it is, and how its flavorings work to set a meal apart!

-Toban-yaki is a Japanese term that means to roast on a ceramic plate.
-Ceramic plates emit heat for a long time after they are removed from heat sources and also have a unique heat radiation effect.
-Therefore, they are ideal for roasting ingredients.
-Foods come out evenly heated and stay hot for a long amount of time.
+Toban-yaki is the Japanese term for “roast on a ceramic plate”.
+Ceramic plates emit heat for a long time after they’re removed from heat sources and have a unique heat radiation effect.
+Therefore, they’re ideal for roasting ingredients!
+Foods come out evenly heated and stay hot for a long time.

-Soybean oil is usually used to cook the ingredients.
+Soybean oil is usually used for cooking the ingredients.

-Cabbage with sliced meat or seafood cooked in vegetable or animal fat may also be included and Kobe beef is often used as the meat.
+Japanese cuisine may also include yakisoba noodles in the dish.
+Cabbage with sliced meat or seafood cooked in vegetable or animal fat may also be included, and Kobe beef is often used as the meat.

 Common side dishes for the meal include mung beans, sprouts, zucchini, garlic chips, or fried rice.